-- (1) The Competition will be limited to a total of 60 Teams. - (a) Preference will be given to Teams based on date and time of registration.

-- (b) Competition Conveners reserve the right to hold Team spots, at their own discretion, subject to special circumstances as indicated by a potential Team. - (c) The maximum number of Teams in the Competition may be increased subject to the discretion of the Competition Conveners. - (2) Each university may register one (1) Primary Team and one (1) Reserve Team in the Competition. - (a) The Primary Team, as indicated by each university, will be guaranteed to compete upon registration, subject to date of registration and the number of Teams already registered. - (b) The Reserve Team, as indicated by each university, may compete if: - (i) Subject to date of registration, the total number of primary Teams registered at the registration date is less than 56; or - (ii) The Primary Team of the same university is unable to compete or has withdrawn, prior to the beginning of the General Rounds; or - (iii) Subject to date of registration and prior to the Submission of the Claimant Submission, a different university has withdrawn their Primary Team, and has no Reserve Team. - (c) All Teams, including Reserve Teams who have been allocated a Team spot, will be provided with a confirmation of registration in accordance with Rule 1(3). - (3) At the sole discretion of the Competition Conveners, universities may be permitted to register more than one Team.
+- (1) The Competition will be limited to a total of 40 Teams. - (a) Preference will be given to Teams based on date and time of registration. - (b) Competition Conveners reserve the right to hold Team spots, at their own discretion, subject to special circumstances as indicated by a potential Team. - (c) The maximum number of Teams in the Competition may be increased subject to the discretion of the Competition Conveners. - (2) Each university may register one (1) Primary Team and one (1) Reserve Team in the Competition. - (a) The Primary Team, as indicated by each university, will be guaranteed to compete upon registration, subject to date of registration and the number of Teams already registered. - (b) All Teams, including Reserve Teams who have been allocated a Team spot, will be provided with a confirmation of registration in accordance with Rule 1(3). - (3) At the sole discretion of the Competition Conveners, the reserve team from a participating university may compete.